The project will house Brown University’s School of Professional Studies, a large established business, and the Cambridge Innovation Center.

 The University of Miami and Wexford have partnered to create an innovation district in an advantageous location near numerous hospitals and the UM Medical School, I-95, and a nearby arts neighborhood.

 On the edge of downtown Indianapolis, this 70-acre underutilized land is poised to be a booming innovation district.
 It is designed to stimulate ideas and research, and produce opportunities and jobs.

 In order to ignite entrepreneurial spirit, commercialize technologies, and foster collaboration, this plan supports the University’s three-part mission of research, teaching, and services.

 The BioPark plan adds 1.4 million GSF of research and office buildings, parking facilities, and open green spaces to the blighted west side of Baltimore.

-An under-utilized, under-developed site that sits on prime real estate in the middle Philadelphia is poised for the development of a mixed-use, vibrant, and active community center.
+An underdeveloped site on prime real estate in the middle of Philadelphia is poised for the creation of a mixed-use, vibrant community center.

-The assessment of development scenarios for 28 acres within downtown Winston-Salem explored various uses and building densities in this area to support research and innovation.
+The assessment of development scenarios for 28 acres in downtown Winston-Salem explores various uses and building densities in this area to support research and innovation.

-This 30-acre urban design master plan examines the potential for a mixed-use innovation district that creating a vibrant urban environment and fosters workforce training and economic development.
+This 30-acre urban design master plan examines the potential for a mixed-use innovation district that creates a vibrant urban environment and fosters workforce training and economic development.